-If you think FAANG stocks are a good addition to your portfolio, speak with a financial advisor about the best way to purchase them.
+Remember, past performance does not guarantee future results.
+But if you think FAANG stocks or ETFs are a good addition to your portfolio, speak with a financial advisor about the best way to purchase them.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.